Jwangjy/Jwangjy.github.io/_posts/2021-04-29-interactive-maps.md

 # Analysis

-For the analysis, I will be presenting certain segments of the code used.
+For the analysis, I will only be presenting certain segments of the code used.
 The full code is available on the github page for the [project](https://github.com/Jwangjy/Interactive-Map-Min-Wage).

 ## Nominal Wage Changes from 1968 - 2020